kushaniperera/Blog/pages/Weekly Sync-Up.md

 - Thu, 27-10-2022
 	- Cite primary sources when using things from survey papers
 	- DONE Start with the Wassom book
-	- TODO work on a demo to make Ethical implications of PAR clear Started on it last week
+	- DOING work on a demo to make Ethical implications of PAR clear
+	  :LOGBOOK:
+	  CLOCK: [2022-11-10 Thu 13:45:43]
+	  :END:
+	  Started on it last week
+		- HR re
 	- Bring him (printed) papers when I'm not sure if the paper is relevant or not
 	- DONE might need to re-write the summary for [[Koelle 2020]]
 	- TODO Look into definitions of moral, ethics, laws and perceptions